onsi/ginkgo/index.md

     Use this to parallelize the suite across NODE_TOTAL processes.

-- `-stream=true`
+- `-stream`

-    By default, when parallelizing a suite, the test runner aggregates data from each parallel node and produces a coherent real-time stream of output.
-Setting `stream` to `false` will, instead, wait for all parallel processes to exit and then dump the stdout/stderr output of each process.
-Set this to `false` if you're having trouble with the default streaming behavior.
+    By default, when parallelizing a suite, the test runner aggregates data from each parallel node and produces coherent output as the tests run.
+Setting `stream` to `true` will, instead, stream output from all parallel nodes in real-time, prepending each log line with the node # that emitted it.
+This leads to incoherent (interleaved) output, but is useful when debugging flakey/hanging test suites.

 - `-r`